Rapyd-Samples/whatsapp-checkout/README.md

 # whatsapp-checkout
-Learn how to send requests and catch webhooks using Rapyd Checkout and WhatsApp
+Learn how to send requests and catch webhooks using Rapyd Checkout and WhatsApp.